vidardb/Benchmark/README.md

 # Benchmark

-This benchmark is used to test the insertion rate of PostgreSQL and VidarDB (RocksDB style version).
+This benchmark is used to test the insertion rate of PostgreSQL and VidarDB engine (RocksDB style version).

 We use TPC-H lineitem as the data source.
-Attention: ***The first attribute is implicit as the primary key.*** We also shuffle the data to avoid them coming in primary key order.
+Attention: ***The first attribute is implicit as the primary key for VidarDB engine.*** We also shuffle the data to avoid them coming in primary key order.

 We have finished the testing with TPC-H 10G and 1G in Ubuntu 18.04 with PostgreSQL 11.6.
 You can follow the instruction in our repo of [PostgreSQL Foreign Data Wrapper](https://github.com/vidardb/PostgresForeignDataWrapper) to enable VidarDB storage engine.